polar-app/polar-app/docs/notes/NOTES_STORE_DESIGN.md

 Right here it's technically possible and okay to unindent the `Cheese has holes` block because it would become a child of the `Mouse` block if we did.
 But that's not good in terms of UX because the block would simply disappear (since we're only viewing the `Mice eat cheese` tree).

-That's why we need to keep track of the currently visible root, so we can prevent the user from unindenting its children, or even creating sibling blocks (Because they wouldn't be visible on screen).
+That's why we need to keep track of the currently visible root, so we can prevent the user from unindenting its children, or even creating sibling blocks (Because they wouldn't be visible on-screen).

 **Solutions**
-In the first version the way this issue was solved is by adding a `root` *observable* property to `BlocksStore* which stores the *ID* of the root block that is currently visible on the screen.
+In the first version, the way this issue was solved is by adding a `root` *observable* property to `BlocksStore* which stores the *ID* of the root block that is currently visible on the screen.

 I'm pretty sure you've already spotted a problem with this approach.
 What if we want to show multiple roots on screen at the same time, which is the case.

-In our single note viewer we have to show the the note including its references which are separate root blocks, another example is our daily notes page.
+In our single note viewer, we have to show the note including its references which are separate root blocks, another example is our daily notes page.

-So this is where we had to completely remove the `root` property and instead pass a custom root to the methods that require a root block in order to do their job (eg: unindenting, splitting & merging).
+So this is where we had to completely remove the `root` property and instead pass a custom root to the methods that require a root block to do their job (eg: unindenting, splitting & merging).

 As an example, this is the function definition of the `unIndentBlock` method in `BlocksStore` which does exactly what the name implies.
 ```ts